ditatechwriter/dita_stuff/ddac/dita-as-code.md

 DITA files are flat XML files and so are perfect to use with a modern VCS like Git.

 DITA real selling point is that it has all the content reuse features that Markdown documentation lacks which makes it very useful when working with large document sets and complex publishing needs.
-But, it also has quite a few drawbacks:
+But, it also has a few drawbacks:

-- The DITA element set is large - 189 tags.
+- The DITA element set is large - 189 tags for the base implementation.
 The learning curve for new writers can be steep.
 - Writing in DITA requires writers to use an XML editor that validates the XML they write.
-- Editing raw DITA is not possible for anyone not trained to use it and without a an XML editor.
+- Editing raw DITA is not possible for anyone not trained to use it and without an XML editor.
+So unlike Markdown, it cannot really be reviewed on GitHub.
 - DITA uses the DITA Open Toolkit to transform DITA XML into other formats.
 The output, however, is basic and it requires a lot of (usually specialist) work in XSLT and CSS to produce a good-looking documentation website from DITA source files.
-- Moving to DITA can be lengthy and costly in terms of training and specialist consultancy.
+- Moving to DITA can sometimes be lengthy and costly in terms of training and specialist consultancy.